uvaai/pdp/_schedules/3 Spring 2021/index.md

 We've found that it can be difficult for students to plan when to work on what part of the material, especially with two complete new courses, that together require a full-time time investment.
-Being unfamiliar with a subject makes it a lot harder to estimate how long something might take and working from home might also make structuring your work harder.
-To help with all of this, we've made a day-to-day schedule for each module, which indicated what elements should be completed each day.
+Being unfamiliar with a subject makes it a lot harder to estimate how long something might take, while working from home might also make structuring your work more difficult.
+To help with all of this, we've made a day-to-day schedule for each module, which indicates what elements should be completed each day.

 ### Extension policy